tomtombombadil/PocketCurator/README.md

    - R36H (You will need a wifi dongle for installation!)
    - Kinhank K36 (You will need a wifi dongle for installation!)

 I see no reason Pocket Curator would NOT work on any handheld that is supported by Rocknix or Knulli, so long as it uses the libs.aarch64 libraries and you can get the device connected to the Internet for the installation, it should work just fine.
-After installation, Pocket Curator operates without need for an Internet connection, a PC, or for you to remove your SD card. **You DO need sn Internet connection for the update checker / update installer.**
+After installation, Pocket Curator operates without need for an Internet connection, a PC, or for you to remove your SD card. **You DO need an Internet connection for the update checker / update installer.**

 ## Quick Install Instructions